flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 Flowlist will have independent filters that let you customize what items you see.
 You'll be able to filter by custom tags, colors, search keywords, due dates (with calender view) and item states (with addional state "trashed").
 For example you'll be able to setup a filter that shows all appointments and open tasks of today.

-## 5. How Anyone Can Try Flowlist
+## 5. How You Can Experience Flowlist

-Flowlist is free to download from the Mac App Store.
-It is limited to 100 items, not counting groups, which will suffice many users.
-Other than that, it has all features, saves all items and will never expire.
+You may download Flowlist for free from the Mac App Store.
+It is limited to 100 items, not counting groups, which will be enough in many contexts.
+It has all features, saves all items and will never expire.

 <a href="https://itunes.apple.com/app/flowlist/id1396163478?ls=1" target="_blank">
     <img style="width:100%;max-height:68px;margin-top:20px;margin-bottom:20px"